Elgg/Elgg/docs/design/database.rst

 When adding metadata like this:

 -  The owner is set to the currently logged-in user
--  Access permissions are inherited from the entity
+-  Access permissions are inherited from the entity (see note below)
 -  Reassigning a piece of metadata will overwrite the old value

 This is suitable for most purposes.
 Be careful to note which attributes